thijssnelleman/automated-reproducibility/papers/paper_list.md

 # Julian Dierkes

-Combining Automated Optimisation of Hyperparameters and Reward Shape.
+Combining Automated Optimisation of Hyperparameters and Reward Shape

 # Aaron Berger

-Empirical Analysis of Upper Bounds for Robustness Distributions using Adversarial Attacks.
+Empirical Analysis of Upper Bounds for Robustness Distributions using Adversarial Attacks

+# Bram Renting

+Towards General Negotiation Strategies with End-to-End Reinforcement Learning

+# Odd Erik Gundersen

+The Unreasonable Effectiveness of Open Science in AI: A Replication Study

+# Guus Toussaint

+EDC: Equation Discovery for Classification paper